Rabbii96/bikroy.com/README.md

-# Manual-Testing-of-Bikroy.com
+# Load-Testing-of-Bikroy.com
-Test Case Writing
+Load testing using Jmeter

 # Content:
-Manual Testing for web application:
+Manual Load Testing using Jmeter for web application:
-  Manual testing for the registration page, Test case writing, Make report in excel
+  Manual Load testing for the Two Browse items by category (Mobiles,Electronics) Make full data report in excel